Get a quote

 Home insurance refunds usually take seven to 15 days, but it depends on the insurer.
 Typically, direct deposit refunds arrive faster than paper checks.

-Who gets the home insurance refund check mostly depends on how you pay your premium.
+Who gets the home insurance refund check mostly depends on how you pay your insurance bill.
 If you pay your premium from an escrow account that’s managed by your lender, your lender will receive the money.
-If you pay the insurer directly, you should get the check.
+If you pay the insurer directly, you should get the check.Β

 Can refund checks be direct deposit or only mailed?